Why Is It Essential to Support Mental Health in Aging Adults?

 Several obstacles prevent seniors from accessing mental health support.
 Financial constraints, limited mobility, and transportation issues create practical barriers.
 Medicare coverage for mental health services, while improved, still presents gaps that many seniors face difficulty navigating.

 Stigma remains a significant challenge.
 Many older adults grew up during times when mental health treatment carried heavy social stigma.
 They may view seeking help as a sign of weakness or worry about burdening their families.
+Encouraging strategies to prevent Lou Gehrig’s disease in aging adults can promote both physical and cognitive health, complementing mental health care.
 Healthcare providers sometimes overlook mental health symptoms, attributing them to normal aging rather than treatable conditions.

 The Physical and Social Connection